The Forest Restoration for Eco-learning At Sri Nakhon Khuean Khan Park Project

 In 2013 PTTEP, with its commitment to environmental preservation through socially responsible projects, began working with the Chaipattana Foundation, the Office of Royal Projects, the Department of Forestry, Kasetsart University's Faculty of Forestry and other related agencies, and launched the "Forest Restoration for Eco-Learning at Sri Nakhon Khuean Khan Park Project" for eight years (2013-2020).

 The improvement of the walking paths and nature signs took one year to complete.
 But the ecological restoration of Bang Kachao forest is an ongoing mission that will run until 2020.
 In addition, PTTEP continuously organizes the training for students in the area to build up the network of "Sri Nakhon Khuean Khan Park Youth Guide" and to raise awareness of the value of the Park.
 To date, 362 students have been trained to be youth guides for the Park.

 The mouth of the canal, with an influx of brackish water coming in from the sea during high tide, enriches the expanse of mangrove forests, one of the three ecological systems that characterize this green pig's stomach.
-Meanwhile in the low-lying plains deeper inland, rainwater is trapped during the monsoon season and dries up in summer, and the area was once a freshwater swamp forest before it was turned into fruit orchards and irrigation canals.
+Meanwhile in the low-lying plains deeper inland, was once a freshwater swamp forest where rainwater was trapped during the monsoon season and dried up in summer, has been turned into fruit orchards and irrigation canals.
 Lastly in the high plains in the middle of Bang Kachao which was once a rainforest has been converted into farmland and residential areas.